Johnny DuPree: Response to Katrina

 On the Sunday before Hurricane Katrina hit the Gulf Coast in 2005, DuPree was invited to address the congregation of Mt Carmel Baptist Church, where he warned the congregation about the "devastation churning its way across the Gulf of Mexico."
 In the aftermath of the storm, the city lost power and water for several days.
+DuPree told residents to expect no tap water for one or two days, and no power for two weeks.
 Due to the lack of a response from the Federal Emergency Management Agency (FEMA), the city under DuPree resorted to leasing essential equipment and goods on its own, items such as generators, which would normally be available through federal and state emergency services.

 Because of Hattiesburg's position as a regional hub and as the first major metropolitan area outside of New Orleans, the city was flooded with thousands of evacuees.
 In the immediate aftermath of the storm, DuPree's government worked to meet the needs of the displaced evacuees without assistance from federal agencies.

 In the weeks following Katrina, DuPree was a vocal critic of FEMA's inept performance and perceived indifference.
 Although the federal response to the Katrina disaster resulted in many high-profile accusations of racism, DuPree was among those who emphasized the role of income disparity.
 He also stated that "those charged with providing to those in need simply failed when called upon."